Yeshiva: Talmud study

-The Rosh Yeshiva also delivers the weekly shiur klali (comprehensive lecture), which sums up the week's learning, and revisits a selected topic or concept in further detail; this is attended by all levels, and will often have its own marei mekomot.
+The Rosh Yeshiva also delivers the weekly shiur klali ("comprehensive lecture"), which sums up the week's learning, and revisits a selected topic or concept in further detail; this is attended by all levels, and will often have its own marei mekomot.

-Typically, boys begin their study of Talmud in middle school, initially studying Mishnah, the component of Talmud where the underlying "cases" are presented.
+Typically, boys begin their study of Talmud in late elementary school, initially studying Mishnah, the component of Talmud where, as outlined above, the underlying "cases" are presented.
 (At this stage, they have completed their survey of Chumash, with these cases expanding on the legal precepts there; see below.)
-In early high school, gemara, the analytic component, is introduced; by late high school some are able to work with Tosafot.
+In early middle school, gemara, the analytic component, is introduced; by high school some are able to work with Tosafot.
 Some systems more closely follow Pirkei Avot ch 5:21 as a guideline; where Mishna-study begins at age 10, and Gemara at 15.
 See Zilberman Method for further discussion.